 The system may program the device by word or byte, depending on the state of the CIOf pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verifies the programmed cell margin.
-Tables 16 and 18 show the address and data requirements for the byte program command sequence.
+Table 16 shows the address and data requirements for the byteword program command sequence.